ivportilla/feathers-workshop/README.md

 1. A code editor like [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), [SublimeText](https://www.sublimetext.com/) or whatever you want
 2. Have installed NodeJS v5.x+ If you have not you can use [NVM](https://github.com/creationix/nvm) or download it from [NodeJS site](https://nodejs.org/en/download/)
 3. Install the Feathers CLI

     ```
     $ npm install -g feathers-cli
     ```
-4. Test if you feathers installation is working creating a new project and running it
+4. Test your feathers installation creating a new project with basic options and running it

     ```
     mkdir new-project
     cd new-project